midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ## Location or object (default OCHRE fields)
 ### Name

-Identify the institution in the name field and a one/two word descriptor of contents, eg.: SMC MS 2, Miscellany
+Identify the institution in the name field and a one/two word descriptor of contents, e.g.: SMC MS 2, Miscellany

 ### Description

-One-paragraph abstract or summary summarizing the form and then content of the manuscript as a whole; for miscellanies, a narrative list of contents should be provided.
+One-paragraph abstract, summarizing the form and then content of the manuscript as a whole; for miscellanies, a narrative list of contents should be provided.
 Describes the salient features of a book’s textual, material and artistic contents, emphasizing the most important qualities that the reader will need to know about the manuscript.
 Qualitative judgments and subjective adjectives should be used sparingly.
 Important information to include, when known, are the date of the manuscript, its origin, if it is illuminated, and if it is complete or fragmentary.
 The note can also include the names of authors, scribes, artists, and named parties mentioned in documents, as well as notable features of decoration and musical notation where applicable and possible.

 ## B. Project Taxonomy > Classification > Collection

 This property, and only this property, is applied to collections created under *Concepts > Collections*.
-Those collections may represent collections of items within repositories (eg. the Knox College Moses donation) or to theoretical collections of related items (e.g. Otto Ege leaves and portfolios).
+Those collections may represent collections of items within repositories (e.g. the Knox College Moses donation) or to theoretical collections of related items (e.g. Otto Ege leaves and portfolios).
 Once collections are created within *Concepts*, they can then be linked within individual items in the field **Belongs to collection**.

 ## C. Project Taxonomy > Classification > Object

 ### Excluded from PMSS

-**Description:** Boolean field, default to “TRUE” as this field is only added to items that fit the chronological scope of the project, but are excluded for other reasons, eg. item condition prevents transport for digitization, or text is recorded in non-Latin alphabet.
+**Description:** Boolean field, default to “TRUE” as this field is only added to items that fit the chronological scope of the project, but are excluded for other reasons, e.g. item condition prevents transport for digitization, or text is recorded in non-Latin alphabet.<!--remove the non-Latin condition?-->

 ### Candidate for MSI

-**Description:** Boolean field, default to “TRUE” as this field is only added to items that exhibit features suggesting that it would be an apt candidate for multispectral imaging at a later time, eg. damaged and discolored paint or ink, unusual ink or paint colors, offsets, evidence of erasures, etc.
+**Description:** Boolean field, default to “TRUE” as this field is only added to items that exhibit features suggesting that it would be an apt candidate for multispectral imaging at a later time, e.g. damaged and discolored paint or ink, unusual ink or paint colors, offsets, evidence of erasures, etc.

 ### Has child items

 **Description:** Boolean field, default to “TRUE” as this field is only added to items that have complex hierarchical descriptions within OCHRE, such as host volumes with binding fragments, or fascicular and composite codices.
-This field is currently used to flag items for review by the project team as they develop a model from crosswalking data from OCHRE into the project repository.
+This field is currently used to flag items for review by the project team as they develop a model from crosswalking data from OCHRE into the project repository.<!--still true?-->

 ### Physical type